zulip/zulip/docs/production/postgres.md

 Postgres database details
 =========================

+Starting with Zulip 3.0, Zulip supports using Postgres 10, 11, or 12,
+defaulting to Postgres 12 for new installations.

+Previous versions of Zulip used whatever version of Postgres was included with the base operating system (E.g. Postgres 12 on Ubuntu Focal, 10 on Ubuntu Bionic, and 9.6 on Ubuntu Xenial).
+We recommend that installations currently using older Postgres releases [upgrade to Postgres 12][upgrade-postgres], as may drop support for older postgres in a future release.

+[upgrade-postgres]: ../production/upgrade-or-modify.html#upgrading-postgresql

 #### Remote Postgres database

 This is a bit annoying to setup, but you can configure Zulip to use a